exercism/website-copy/pages/terms_of_service.md

 - Feedback - feedback given by a Mentor or other User relating to a Solution that a User has posted on Exercism.
 - Mentor - a User of Exercism who provides Feedback on Solutions.
 A Mentor belongs to a Track.
 Individual users may be students on one track and mentors on another.
 - User(s) - any user of the Exercism Platform, whether signed up or not.
-- User Contributed Content - any content that Users post to our Platform
+- User Contributed Content - any content that Users post to our Platform.

 ### User obligations